 There are two types of Distance Learning courses at Sul Ross:

 - Courses listed as "Web-delivered" in the class schedule are delivered entirely on the Internet using Blackboard, an online course management system.
-Students will rarely, if ever, physically meet as part of the course requirements

 - Courses listed as "Distance Education" in the class schedule make use of the videoconferencing equipment and may or may not use Blackboard to manage communication and the delivery of course content.
 Distance Education courses do have regularly scheduled times when students meet, though not all students will gather at the same place

 Blackboard is a web-based learning environment that enables instructors to enhance on-campus learning and/or deliver distance learning by bringing their course materials, class discussions, assignments and assessments (tests/quizzes) to the web.
 Your instructor will let you know if your class uses Blackboard or not.

 For Blackboard access and login you will need your user credentials (login and password).
 If you do not have your login credentials, you can aquire them by using the LoboPass system.

 If you are experiencing trouble with any area of Blackboard, you can contact the LTAC Help Desk for help.

 Access to the Internet is especially important for students taking distance learning courses, where courses may make extensive use of Blackboard, online discussion groups, e-mail, and other methods of file sharing, communication, and interaction.
 Students taking web-delivered or distance education courses are responsible for securing an Internet Service Provider.
 For most students, this will mean locating and paying for the services of an ISP that serves the area in which they live.
 Others will want to explore the options made available by wireless technology, but they will need to pay for and configure their own software.

 There are basic computing and Internet access specifications that you will need in order to successfully participate in distance learning courses at Sul Ross State University.